Olaf: Bringing an Animated Character to Life in the Physical World: Results

 \subsection{Foot Impact}

-We evaluate the effect of the foot impact reduction reward for sound suppression by comparing its addition to the baseline on hardware.
-Over a \SI{5}{\minute} run, this reward reduces the mean sound level by \SI{13.5}{\decibel}.
-This reduction is also clearly noticeable in the supplementary video.
-Despite the reward, tracking performance and resemblance to the kinematic reference remain largely preserved.
+We evaluate the foot impact reduction reward for sound suppression by comparing its addition to the baseline on hardware.
+Over a \SI{5}{\minute} run, this reward reduces the mean sound level by \SI{13.5}{\decibel}, as clearly noticeable in the video.
+Despite the reward, tracking performance and similarity to the kinematic reference are largely preserved.

 \figref{fig:foot_impact_vel} shows the vertical foot velocity and position profiles for the reference, as well as policies trained with and without the foot impact reduction reward during a swing phase.
 The reward acts as a regularizer: the overall trajectory is preserved, but small nuances of the reference, such as the mid-swing dip of the foot, are smoothed out.
-The policy trained without the impact reduction reward follows the motion profile slightly better but still fails to capture these fine details, while exhibiting higher peak velocities at foot impact.
+The no-impact-reduction policy imposes less smoothing, but exhibits higher peak velocities at foot impact.
 This demonstrates that the reward effectively reduces impact forces while maintaining the overall motion profile.